edgelesssys/contrast/docs/docs/architecture/secrets.md

 :::warning

-The workload owner can decrypt data encrypted with secrets derived from the workload secret.
+The seed share owner can decrypt data encrypted with secrets derived from the workload secret, because they can themselves derive the workload secret.
-The workload owner can derive the workload secret themselves, since it's derived from the secret seed known to the workload owner.
-If the data owner and the workload owner is the same entity, then they can safely use the workload secrets.
+If the data owner fully trusts the seed share owner (when they are the same entity, for example), they can securely use the workload secrets.

 :::